 We need to change the protocol and host to use the ssh connection we configured.
 So change this to look like

-See what changed!?
+See what changed in the url property!?
 Ok that’s it.
-Do this for each repository.
+Do this for each repository you want.

 Now for my work repository I change the url from